miketikh/crypto-trade-router/README.md

 This process is **horribly inefficient** for a number of reasons!

-1.  **Time:** Buy the time you find a connection, sell a coin, and buy the next one, the prices may have changed.
+1.  **Time:** By the time you find a connection, sell a coin, and buy the next one, the prices may have changed.
 Especially if news came out.
 2.  **Efficiency:** What if there are many possible base coins?
 For example, **NEO** and **LTC** both trade against **BTC, ETH, BNB, and USDT.** Each one has different prices and amounts you can trade!
 How do you determine the best route?

 ### The Solution: